-A Danbury Civil Litigation Attorney Explains What to Do If you Need to Change a Court Order
+A Connecticut Civil Litigation Attorney Explains What to Do If you Need to Change a Court Order

-A Danbury Civil Litigation Attorney Explains How to Modify Court Orders
+A Connecticut Civil Litigation Attorney Explains How to Modify Court Orders

 Criminal court proceedings are not major legal productions as depicted by the media.
 Usually, criminal proceedings are low-drama, systematic procedures that take a lot of time and patience.
 If you’re involved in a criminal case, and aren’t quite sure what to expect, this video will explain the reality of criminal court proceedings, and how best to prepare yourself.